lakshrav/Deep_Learning_Project/README.md

 # Deep_Learning_Project
-Deep Learning Project - Music Generation
+Music and Deep Learning: Music Generation using LSTMs and an Investigation of the Acoustic Similarity between Music and Speech